What is the Customer Acquisition Cost Formula?

 (Sales Cost + Marketing Cost) / Number of New Customer Acquired = Customer Acquisition Cost (CAC)

-Optimizing Customer Acquisition Cost is one of the best ways to improve your sales and marketing strategy.
+Optimizing the Customer Acquisition Cost formula is one of the best ways to improve your sales and marketing strategy.
 By definition, Customer Acquisition Cost (CAC) is exactly how it sounds; it’s the total cost of acquiring a customer.
 More specifically, we like to look at it as how much money you spend to take someone from the top-of-funnel (awareness) to the bottom-of-funnel (purchase).
 While the metric seems simple on the surface, it gives valuable insights into areas of future growth and improvement.
-We'll take you through how to calculate this metric, how to understand it in the context of your industry, and how to apply it to the platforms you're using now.
+We'll take you through how to use the formula for customer acquisition cost, how to understand it in the context of your industry, and how to apply it to the platforms you're using now.

 If you’re confused about how to define total sales costs, total marketing costs, and new customers acquired, we’ve included some nifty definitions and examples below:

 - Total sales costs are, well, the costs associated with selling a product.
 This includes sales commissions, shipping supplies, delivery charges, etc.